dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 </blockquote>

 ### Course Materials ###
 There is no textbook for this course.
-Instead, I will post an ever-growing and evolving sequence of tasks to the [Course Materials]({{site.baseurl}}/teaching/mat526f26/materials/) page.
+Instead, I incrementally will post an evolving sequence of tasks to the [Course Materials]({{site.baseurl}}/teaching/mat526f26/materials/) page.
 The only way to achieve a sufficient understanding is to be digesting the material in a meaningful way.
 You should be seeking clarification about the content whenever necessary by asking questions.
 Here's one of my favorite quotes about reading mathematics.

 <blockquote>
   <p>Don’t just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?</p>